 – A letter of nomination from the dissertation supervisor, which concisely describes the scope and significance of the dissertation, stating when the degree was officially awarded and the members of the Ph.D. committee.
 Nominations should contain the address, phone and email details of the nominator.

 – Two additional letters of support, including at least one from a referee not affiliated with the academic institution that awarded the Ph.D. degree, nor otherwise related to the nominee (e.g. former teachers, supervisors, co-authors, publishers or relatives) or the dissertation.
+Thesis committee members (not from the awarding institution) are eligible as referees.

 – Self-nominations are not possible.